shecodes-students/kitchen-sessions/README.md

 ### Exit Status

-Because error messages are in no paritcular format, they are generally not machine-readable.
+Because error messages are in no particular format, they are generally not machine-readable.
 Instead they are meant for human consumption.
 If, for example, you type into your shell:

 ``` sh
 $ ls sdfsdf